unnathhii/Audio-encryption-and-decryption/README.md

-A chaos based audion encryption using a logical XOR.
+A chaos based audio encryption using a logical XOR.